 Your child is eligible for a maximum of 120 credits of UBC undergraduate credit courses per lifetime.
 This maximum is equivalent in credits to the requirements for a standard undergraduate degree.

-The current tuition cost is $183.56 per credit for domestic students (effective May 1, 2020).
-International students are charged international tuition fees and starting May 1, 2017 these fees will be covered under the Tuition Waiver.
+The current tuition cost is $194.78 per credit for domestic students (effective May 1, 2023).
+International students are charged international tuition fees and as of May 1, 2017 these fees are covered under the Tuition Waiver.
 Refer to the current UBC Academic Calendar for international tuition fees.

 What costs are not covered by the tuition waiver?